N3RDIUM/Archer/readme.md

 # Archer

 ![Archer Logo](ArcherLogo.png)
-A ray tracing engine built to run with a decent frame rate even on CPU, allowing for realtime raytracing applications without GPUs.
+A rusty ray tracing engine built to run with a decent frame rate even on CPU, allowing for realtime raytracing applications without GPUs.
 All the code in this repo is heavily commented so that it is easy to follow.

 ## Latest render

 This image shows what the engine is capable of as well as what I've been up to recently ;)

 ![Latest render](render.png)

 ## Roadmap

 When complete, it will have a three.js-like usage format.

-__Currently working on:__ Devlog 1 (code completed, video creation in progress)
+__Currently working on:__ Rewriting the entire project in Rust

 - [x] Basic solid sphere scene with camera implementation [Devlog 1]
 - [ ] Skybox [Devlog 2a]